Aidanman2/Operating-assignment-part-2/README.md

-To start I have included the input.txt file as the formatted form of our table and the banker.cpp file as the code itself the code has been compiled before so I have included the output file the a.out file as well since the output is always the same the system is safe and needs to be put into a specific order to have a safe sequence
+To start I have included the input.txt file as the formatted form of our table and the banker.cpp file as the code itself the code has been compiled before so I have included the output file the a.out file as well since the output is always the same the system is safe and needs to be put into a specific order to have a safe sequence Using help from others I was able to have some code to have a basis to work off of from there however I had to format the data into something that is readable and figure out the safe sequence on my own so that I can actually figure out what code I need to use to get my answer